Chalarangelo/30-seconds-of-code/content/snippets/js/s/modify-url-without-reload.md

 window.history.replaceState(nextState, nextTitle, nextURL);
 ```

 The arguments for both methods are the same, allowing you to pass a customized serializable `state` object as the first argument, a customized `title` (although most browsers will ignore this parameter) and the `URL` you want to add/replace in the browser's history.
-Bear in mind that the History API only allows same-origin URLs, so you cannot navigate to an entirely different website.
+Bear in mind that **the History API only allows same-origin URLs**, so you cannot navigate to an entirely different website.

 ### Using the Location API

 The older [Location API](https://developer.mozilla.org/en-US/docs/Web/API/Location) is not the best tool for the job.
-It reloads the page, but still allows you to modify the current URL and might be useful when working with legacy browsers.
+It **reloads the page**, but still allows you to modify the current URL and might be useful when working with **legacy browsers**.
 You can modify the URL, using either `Window.location.href`, `location.assign()` or `location.replace()`:

 ```js
 // Current URL: https://my-website.com/page_a